MikeRow/BananoPHP/README.md

 ### ncm

-Nano node CLI manager, a tool developed to fully manage a node via CLI, it simplifies node maintenance and management operations with a specially designed interface
+Nano node CLI manager, a tool developed to fully manage a Nano node via CLI, it simplifies node maintenance and management operations with a specially designed interface

 ### nco

-Nano nodes CLI observer, a tool developed to monitor multiple nodes via CLI, it simplifies maintenance and management of multiple nodes by providing real-time information from all nodes
+Nano nodes CLI observer, a tool developed to monitor multiple Nano nodes via CLI, it simplifies maintenance and management of multiple nodes by providing real-time information from all nodes

 ### tutorial